oppia/oppia-web-developer-docs/Launching-new-features.md

 6. If the feature testing reveals that the feature is not yet ready for production, you must work on fixing the highlighted issues before proceeding further.
 You can request a re-test once all the testing feedback is addressed.

 7. Once you receive a go-ahead from the feature testers, you must merge another PR.
-This PR should do only one thing, i.e. move the feature flag to the PROD stage, allowing it to be enabled/disabled in production (by the release-coordinator(s)). **NOTE: When opening this PR, include a link to the testing doc or other proof that the feature has been approved for release.** While this PR is open, confirm with the release coordinators that the new CUJs for this feature have been added to the overall CUJs used for testing releases in general.
+This PR should do only one thing, i.e. move the feature flag to the PROD stage, allowing it to be enabled/disabled in production (by the release coordinator(s)). **NOTE: When opening this PR, include a link to the testing doc or other proof that the feature has been approved for release.** While this PR is open, confirm with the release coordinators that the new CUJs for this feature have been added to the overall CUJs used for testing releases in general.

 8. Once this PR is merged, send a ["job run request"](https://forms.gle/rUJaHJSpRGemtGDp6) to the release coordinators to turn on the feature in production by adding a rule in the `/release-coordinator` page.
     - (Optional) If you like, you can fill in [this form](https://goo.gl/forms/sNBWrW03fS6dBWEp1) to announce your feature to the public once it's launched!